ncatlab/nlab-content/pages/7/1/7/9/19717/content.md

 These sorts of lenses are generalized by [Spivak 19](#Spivak19).
 For a quick explanation of how these sorts of generalized lenses are of use in systems theory, see [Myers20](#Myers20); for a longer explanation, see Chapter 2 of [Myers](#Myers).

-* An [[optic (in computer science)|optic]] generalizes the way lenses 'remember' state from the forward part to the backward part, avoiding the necessity of a cartesian structure by swapping it with a sufficiently rich categorical context.
+* An [[optic (in computer science)|optic]] generalizes the way lenses 'remember' state from the forward part to the backward part, avoiding the necessity of a cartesian structure by swapping it with a sufficiently rich actegorical context.

 ### Lenses with laws